alvaromongon/windows-csharp-vosk-api/README.md

 - Install Vosk python: https://alphacephei.com/vosk/install
 - Ensure Vosk is working running some of the example they provide
 - Review the configuration files located in the Console App project
-- Open the solution in Visual Studio 2019 and compile it (The console app is set to use net5, in case you don�t have it installed)
+- Open the solution in Visual Studio 2019 and compile it (The console app is set to use net5, in case you don´t have it installed)

 # What about if I want to change the model?